mikessh/migmap/README.md

-#  MiGMAP aka IgBlastWrapper
+#  MiGMAP: mapper for full-length T- and B-cell repertoire sequencing

-A wrapper for [IgBlast](http://www.ncbi.nlm.nih.gov/igblast/igblast.cgi) V-(D)-J mapping tool designed to facilitate analysis immune receptor libraries profiled using high-throughput sequencing.
+In a nutshell, this software is a smart wrapper for [IgBlast](http://www.ncbi.nlm.nih.gov/igblast/igblast.cgi) V-(D)-J mapping tool designed to facilitate analysis immune receptor libraries profiled using high-throughput sequencing.

 The software is distributed as an executable JAR file and a data bundle.